Single Stage, Two stage, or Variable Speed A/C Compressors?

-If you have been told you need a new air conditioning system and you are researching the various types of A/Cs, it is probable you’ve heard the terms single stage, two-stage or dual stage, and variable speed or variable stage.
+If you have been told you need a new air conditioning system and you are researching the various types of A/Cs, it is probable you’ve come across the terms single stage, two-stage, and variable speed or variable stage systems.
 What’s the difference in these types of systems?

 Let’s look at these three types of A/C units and how they function, their benefits, and the costs.

-• A single-stage compressor operates at one speed.
-It’s either 100% on, or 100% off – there is no in between.
+• A single-stage compressor operates at one speed 100%.
+It’s either 100% on or its off.

 Variable Speed Benefits